muratk5n/thirdwave/en/README.md

 person needs to own three chargers for three devices, that is huge amount of waste, consumer is not served well either.
 There is metal in there that needs to be mined somewhere, plastic that requires fossil fuels refinery.
-Governance must step in, tune the whole thing.
+Governance steps in, tunes the whole thing.

 Reuters: "EU plans to legislate for common phone charger despite Apple grumbles"